-When sending out an e-mail to a long list of recipients, consider using an address book function that doesn't list all recipients in the "to" header.
-Having to scroll past a long list of addresses to get to the message itself is annoying to many.
-Plus, many people may not like having their e-mail address displayed to others.
+When sending out an email to a long list of recipients, consider using an address book function that doesn’t list all recipients in the “to” header.
+Having to scroll past a long list of addresses to get to the message itself is annoying.
+Plus, many people may not like having their email address displayed to others.

 4. Rapid Fire Responses

-If you only check your e-mail once a week, let people know.
-Otherwise, they may take offense at not receiving a timely (which when it comes to e-mail can mean immediate) response from you.
+If you only check your email once a week, let people know.
+Otherwise, they may take offense at not receiving a timely (which when it comes to email can mean immediate) response from you.
 On the other hand, don’t hit the rapid response button when you’re hot under the collar.
 Let your email simmer—overnight if necessary—and re-read it when you’ve calmed down.
 Then, decide to edit or delete.

 5. Watch Your Language

-While our e-mail culture is full of its own shorthand, it's best to always reread your messages before sending to make sure there are no grammatical or spelling errors and that your recipient will understand any abbreviations or text speak, like IMHO or LOL.
+While email culture has its own shorthand, it’s best to always reread your messages before sending to make sure there are no grammatical or spelling errors and that your recipient will understand any abbreviations or text speak, like IMHO or LOL.

 7. Avoid Spam

-When you surf or shop retail sites on the Internet, watch out for the "free newsletter" and "customer update" e-mail check boxes.
-If you sign up, you will be receiving regular e-mail that may not interest you.
+When you surf or shop retail sites on the Internet, watch out for the “free newsletter” and “customer update” email check boxes.
+If you sign up, you will be receiving regular email that may not interest you.
 Or, use a separate email address for retailers.

 8. Keep it Professional

-At work, keep all personal information out of e-mail.
-This isn't the venue for dissing coworkers or spilling the beans about your weekend adventures with the copier man.
+At work, keep all personal information out of email.
+This isn’t the venue for dissing coworkers or spilling the beans about your weekend adventures.

 9. Selectively Select